 - Fill out the remaining pieces of information in the form and click on "Request Event."

 Catering and refreshments during your information session:

-If catering is desired for an Information Session, please make sure that catering is permitted in the room you are scheduled in by verifying with an Employer Services staff member.
-If catering is permitted, the organization must contact Binghamton University Dining Services directly to place a catering order.
-Failure to cancel a catering order within 24 hours of the scheduled event will result in the organization being billed for the catering order.
+If catering is desired for an information session, please make sure that food is permitted in the room you are scheduled in by verifying with an Employer Services staff member.
+Contact Binghamton University Dining Services directly to place a catering order.

 The Fleishman Career Center's Employer Engagement Team is available to develop customized solutions to help your organization meet its recruiting goals.
 Contact the team at firstname.lastname@example.org for support in promoting opportunities on campus and engaging students that would be a good fit for your organization.